openstack/ironic/README.rst

 An Ironic deployment will be composed of the following components:

 - A **RESTful API** service, by which operators and other services may interact with the managed bare metal servers.
 - A **Manager** service, which does the bulk of the work.
 Functionality is exposed via the API service.
 The Manager and API services communicate via RPC.
-- An internal **driver API** for different Manager functions.
-  There are currently two driver types: BMCDriver and DeploymentDriver.
-- Internal drivers for each function are dynamically loaded, according to the specific hardware being managed, such that heterogeneous hardware deployments can be managed by a single Manager service.
 - One or more **Deployment Agents**, which provide local control over the hardware which is not available remotely to the Manager.
 A ramdisk should be built which contains one of these agents, eg. with https://github.com/stackforge/diskimage-builder, and this ramdisk can be booted on-demand.
 The agent is never run inside a tenant instance.
 - A **Database** and a DB API for storing persistent state of the Manager and Drivers.

+The internal driver API provides a consistent interface between the Manager service and the driver implementations.
+There are two types of drivers:

+- ControlDrivers manage the hardware, performing functions such as power on/off, toggle boot device, etc.
+- DeployDrivers handle the task of booting a temporary ramdisk, formatting drives, and putting a persistent image onto the hardware.
+- Driver implementations are loaded and instantiated via entrypoints when the ManagerService starts.
+Each Node record stored in the database indicates which drivers should manage it.
+When a task is started on that node, information about the node and task is passed to the corresponding driver.
+  In this way, heterogeneous hardware deployments can be managed by a single Manager service.

-In addition to the two types of drivers, BMCDriver and DeploymentDriver, there are three categories of driver functionality: core, common, and vendor:
+In addition to the two types of drivers, there are three categories of driver
+functionality: core, common, and vendor:

-- "Core" functionality represents the minimal API for that driver type, eg. power on/off for a BMCDriver.
+- "Core" functionality represents the minimal API for that driver type, eg. power on/off for a ControlDriver.
 - "Common" functionality represents an extended but supported API, and any driver which implements it must be consistent with all other driver implementations of that functionality.
 For example, if a driver supports